gvwilson/sensibleadventures/nardica/nardica.md

 the governor of the time had thrown up her hands and let anyone who could pay two rand a month set up a stall.
-Still known as the Dance Hall, it reminded Iffy of nothing so much as the animated picture of an anthill in her mother's nature book.
+Still known as the Dance Hall, it reminded Iffy of nothing so much as the animated picture of an anthill in her older's nature book.

 Aunt Naggie tapped her money card on the reader held out by the bored guard at the door to pay her ten pence admission fee